dudamaina/2i2t/README.md

-# Aula do segundo trimestre
+# Aulas do segundo trimestre
 Maria Eduarda A. Maina - 23